 ~ BISIA ~

-A stinging snow had been whipping out of the east all day reducing Lublin to a cauldron of white.
-Now as Bisia huddled alone outside town attempting to hitchhike south to Krakow as per her orders, along with the toe-numbing cold came a sense of hopelessness, both in her own prospects for a ride, and in the plight of Poland’s future.
+Snow had been whipping out of the east all day reducing Lublin to a cauldron of white.
+Now as Bisia huddled alone outside town attempting to hitchhike south as per her orders, along with the toe-numbing cold came a sense of hopelessness, both in her own prospects for a ride, and in the plight of Poland’s future.

 As the sky slid from a brutish gray to an encompanssing black, Bisia pulled her coat in tighter, then began walking back to the city through the wind-blown snow with her head down, beyond weary, arriving a little past 6 p.m.